Guide · For buyers

 3. Understand the Market Timing

 Edmonton's market follows seasonal patterns.
-January is typically the slowest month (which is reflected in our current data).
+January is typically the slowest month.
 Spring (March–May) sees the most listings and competition.
 Fall can offer motivated sellers with less competition.

 4. First-Time Buyer Programs